Projects

 Wildflowers for Wellbeing

-SWRG researchers: Dr Luke Jefferies
+SWRG researchers: Dr Luke Jefferies, Megan Cumming, and Amy Isham

 Using Art to Understand Environments for Optimal Experience